rasbt/python-machine-learning-book/README.md

 ## Table of Contents and Code Notebooks

-Simply click on the `ipynb`/`nbviewer` links next to the chapter headlines to view the code examples (currently, the internal document links are only supported by the NbViewer version).
+Simply click on the `ipynb`/`nbviewer`/[`Deepnote`](https://beta.deepnote.org) links next to the chapter headlines to view the code examples (currently, the internal document links are only supported by NbViewer and Deepnote).
 **Please note that these are just the code examples accompanying the book, which I uploaded for your convenience; be aware that these notebooks may not be useful without the formulae and descriptive text.**